Savannah (film): Plot

-Narrated by a 95-year-old Christmas Moultrie (Ejiofor) as he recalls his friendship long ago with Ward Allen (Caviezel) in Savannah back in the early 20th century.
-Ward was born into privilege in the mid-1800s but settled for a life of duck hunting, which found him in front of Judge Harden (Holbrook) often.
-He was also found quite drunk, a point of tension with his wife, Lucy (Alexander) who married him to spite her father (Shepard) who wanted her to marry Sir Graham (McBrayer).
+Narrated by a 95-year-old Christmas Moultrie as he recalls his friendship long ago with Ward Allen in Savannah, Georgia back in the early 20th century.
+Ward was born into privilege in the mid-1800s but settled for a life of duck hunting, which found him in front of Judge Harden often.
+He was also found quite drunk, a point of tension with his wife Lucy, who married him to spite her father, who wanted her to marry Sir Graham.
 Their marriage is later tested by his hard-drinking ways, his devotion to his hunting, and her breakdown after a stillbirth.